openobserve/website4/content/blog/posts/prometheus-vs-grafana.md

   - prometheus
   - grafana
 ---

+Looking for a monitoring tool that can keep up with your growing systems?

+Prometheus and Grafana – both are great options.

+But which one should you choose?
+And what’s the exact difference between them?

+In this post, we’ll do a detailed side-by-side comparison of Prometheus vs. Grafana so that you easily pick the one that best fits your needs.

+Ready to learn?
+Grab your cup of coffee and let’s go!

 ## Prometheus vs. Grafana – Quick Overview

 Prometheus and Grafana are two popular tools used for monitoring and understanding the performance of computer systems and applications.